 Bullying therefore ranges from physical attack, to name calling, to hostile body language, systematic exclusion from games, stealing/removing property etc. It can take place in the classrooms, in the playground, or on the way to and from school.
-It tends to occur where one person (or group of persons) has power over another, and among children this 'power' element needs to be looked for by the staff.
+It tends to occur where one person has power over another, and among children this 'power' element needs to be looked for by the staff.